- No idea on how to market yourself

 Complete the “Single Operator Franchisee Application Form” online under the Careers tab on this web-site (or request the application form via e-mail) and submit together with your CV by emailing to email@example.com.

-If your application form and CV is approved, we will send you an invitation to our next “Discovery Day” which is held in Cape Town, Johannesburg and Durban bi-annually.
-Please see this web-site’s Career tab to find out when our next Discovery Days in these provinces are being held.
+If your application form and CV is approved by our Franchise Application Board, we will send you an invitation to our next “Discovery Day” which is held in Johannesburg bi-annually.
+Please see this web-site’s Career tab to find out when our next Discovery Day is being held.

-It is necessary to emphasize at this stage that applicants need to be mindful that by being invited to join our Discovery Day, you acknowledge that, should you wish to pursue your application thereafter, and should it be successful, acceptance and initial training will commence on the very next advertised date following the Discovery Day (either 1st June, 1st October or 1st February).
+It is necessary to emphasize at this stage that applicants need to be mindful that by being invited to join our Discovery Day, you acknowledge that, should you wish to pursue your application thereafter, and should it be successful, acceptance and initial training will commence on the very next advertised date following the Discovery Day.

 Should you indicate on your feedback form after Discovery Day that you would like BAN to consider your application as a single operator franchisee and to take the next step, we will send you some more due diligence that you can do at home.

-Upon receiving your further due diligence we will assess the results and if achieved, will set up an interview with the franchisor in one of the following cities closest to you – Cape Town, Johannesburg or Durban.
+Upon receiving your further due diligence we will assess the results and if achieved, will set up an interview with the franchisor or a duly appointed senior colleague.
 If we are both happy … we will request that you complete a psychometric questionnaire.

 We will then carry out reference checks covering all of your previous employment, credit bureau reports as well as any civil lawsuits that may have been brought against you plus criminal and/or civil convictions.

 The relationship between the franchisor and the franchisee is built upon the Franchise Agreement and BAN’s Code of Conduct.
-It is the single most important legal document that governs the relationship between franchisee, franchisor and our other franchisees.
-We will meet to discuss any queries you might have with this agreement before signing it.
+It is the single most important legal document that governs the relationship between you, the franchisor and our other franchisees.
+It is therefore most important that you forward any queries you might have with this agreement to us before signing it.

-Franchisee to make payment of the initial training and legal fees upon receipt of invoice.
+Franchisee to make payment of the initial training and software set-up fees upon receipt of invoice.

 - Fixed fees: